echeran/smile-of-murugan/webbook/chapter04.md

-or "The guide for bards with the large lute" is another of this "guidance" poems; attributed to Uruttiraṅkaņṇaṉār, who also sang the *Paṭṭiṉappalai*, it has 500 lines in the *akaval* metre in praise of the chieftain *Toṇṭaimāṉ Iḷantiraiyaṉ*, the ruler of Kāňci.
+or "The guide for bards with the large lute" is another of this "guidance" poems; attributed to Uruttiraṅkaņṇaṉār, who also sang the *Paṭṭiṉappalai*, it has 500 lines in the *akaval* metre in praise of the chieftain *Toṇṭaimāṉ Iḷantiraiyaṉ*, the ruler of Kāñci.
 The *perumpaṇar* are a class of minstrels (*pāṇar*) who obviously accompanied their singing or reciting of the songs by playing the *pēriyāḻ* or large lute.
 One special feature of this lay is the detailed description of the five physiographical regions (*tiṇai*) and a mythical account about the origin of the *Toṇṭaimāṉ* dynasty.
-The city of Kāňci is eulogized thus: "Among the great cities in this wide-placed earth, girt by the sea that smells of fish, and canopied by the sky, this is the greatest.
+The city of Kāñci is eulogized thus: "Among the great cities in this wide-placed earth, girt by the sea that smells of fish, and canopied by the sky, this is the greatest.
 It is an old city of ancient might and fame, abounding